dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 2.10.5 introduces localization.
+Version 2.10.6 fixes some minor defects noted by users.

 == Donating ==

 This is a free plugin.

-The dashed-slug is a [heroic one-man effort](https://www.dashed-slug.net/dashed-slug/team/) against seemingly insurmountable coding complexities :-)
+The dashed-slug is a [heroic (or maybe foolish?) one-man effort](https://www.dashed-slug.net/dashed-slug/team/) against seemingly insurmountable coding complexities :-)

 Showing your support helps the dashed-slug purchase the necessary coffee for designing, developing, testing, managing and supporting these and more quality WordPress plugins.

 These are all the ways you can show your support, if you so choose:

 1. **Become a registered [dashed-slug.net](https://www.dashed-slug.net) member**, and enjoy unlimited access to all the premium plugin extensions available, and priority support with any issues.
+2. **Translate the plugin** and donate your translation.
+Your contribution will be mentioned in the changelog.
+See the manual entry on *Localization* for instructions.
-2. **Report bugs and suggest features.** Please try to use the appropriate support forum depending on whether your issue is with the main plugin or its extensions.
+2. **Report bugs and suggest features.**
 3. **Spread the word** to your friends.
-4. **If you wish, you may donate** any amount [via flattr](https://flattr.com/profile/dashed-slug) or via Bitcoin at `1DaShEDyeAwEc4snWq14hz5EBQXeHrVBxy`.
+4. **If you wish, you may donate** any amount [via flattr](https://flattr.com/profile/dashed-slug) or via Bitcoin at `1DaShEDyeAwEc4snWq14hz5EBQXeHrVBxy` or via DogeCoin at `DASHEDj9RrTzQoJvP3WC48cFzUerKcYxHc`.